Pickering High School, Ajax

 Pickering High School is a Canadian high school located in Ajax, Ontario, within the Durham District School Board serving the west Ajax and east Pickering area.
 Specifically, the school is found in historical Pickering Village, Ontario on Church Street.
-The school has students in grades 9 to 12, and offers gifted, co-op, and special education classes.
+The school has students in grades 9 to 12, and offers French Immersion, gifted, co-op, and special education classes.
 Some gifted classes include: English, Science, Geography, History, and Mathematics.